yakamok/yggdrasil-stats/README.md

 If your interested in creating themes for the stats page your welcome to submit a pull request to have your theme added, please use the following naming convention:

         style-themename-username.css

+When you download the theme of your choice and place it in the same folder as index.php rename it to style.css, or rename it in index.php to match.

 ### ToDo: